SolidSoft-Lda/DemoQuestionListApacheRoyale/README.md

 - When the user select an item from the list (or pass the id by App parameter), then the App navigates to a new screen with the question full detail with a grid of choices and votes
 - There is also the possibility to navigate back from the details or share the the details page by e-mail

+## Compile from the source code
+- You can recreate the database with a small test data (just run the ScripDB.sql) and the database, tables and data will be created
+- About the backend, you need VS 2022 with .NET 7
+- About the frontend, you need VS Code (or ANT if it's your way) + Apache Royale SDK

 ## License
 - This library is MIT licensed
 - Feel free to use it in any way you wish